-A guide to non-standard files outside the standard FCO corporate file plan.
+A guide to non-standard files outside the standard Foreign and Commonwealth Office corporate file plan.

 The ‘non-standard’ files – overview

-Any files which are outside the FCO corporate file plan have in the past been called the “special collections”.
-This term only denotes a file which is not a standard FCO annual departmental file.
-It does not mean that these files are of special value: whilst some are of considerable historical value, others are ephemeral.
-Many of the files were not created by the modern FCO, they were created by the FCO’s predecessors or other bodies e.g. Foreign Compensation Commission.
+The term ‘non-standard’ denotes a file which is not a standard FCO annual departmental file.
+Many of the files were not created by the modern FCO, they were created by the FCO’s predecessors or other bodies eg Foreign Compensation Commission.
 However there is also FCO material amongst the non-standard collections, which is just not in the standard departmental format.
 Non-standard material could be loose papers in boxes or material in ring binders.
-We no longer refer to this collection as a “special collection” because it is not an accurate description of these files and records.
+We no longer refer to this collection as a ‘special collection’ because it is not an accurate description of these files and records.
 This is a term used mainly in academic libraries to describe their collection of rare books and manuscripts.
-We now refer to them as “non-standard files”.
+We now refer to them as ‘non-standard files’.

-In 2013, a detailed records audit of the non-standard material was carried out.
-All of these files are now legally retained under a Lord Chancellor’s Instrument.
+In 2013, a detailed records audit of the non-standard material was carried out and since then we have continued to update our records inventory.
+All of these files are now legally retained under a Retention Instrument.

 The role of the Independent Reviewer

-On 12 December 2013 the Minister for Europe announced in a written statement to Parliament the appointment of Professor Tony Badger, Professor of History, Northumbria University, as Independent Reviewer of the non-standard material.
+On 12 December 2013 the then Minister for Europe announced in a written statement to Parliament the appointment of Professor Tony Badger, Professor of History, Northumbria University, as Independent Reviewer of the non-standard files.
+Professor Badger provides external oversight of the FCO’s review of the non-standard collection.

 The non-standard files – how many?